fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 except Exception as e:
 	sys.exit(e);
 ```
 The 600000 value is the gas fee for deployment.
-It’s in 10,000,000’s of a FET (canonical FET).
+It's in 10,000,000's of a FET (canonical FET).
 The exception handler ensures that you see the error neatly if there are deployment issues.

-After we’ve deployed, we’re able to get information about the contract out, such as its address.
+After we've deployed, we're able to get information about the contract out, such as its address.
 We use `contract.address` to recall the address on the ledger.
 This also ensures that we can easily interact with it in the future (although you can track this stuff down on the block explorer!)

 We then call all three of the `@query`s in the contract:
 ```